tgstation/common_core/Interesting Planets/Human Space/The Sol System.md

 Now, Mars stands as a symbol of Humanity's ability to overcome harsh conditions, even if the planet is not Humanity's largest nor most prosperous colony.

 ### Venus: Living on Hell
+> "Six months extracting sulfur on Venus; I can't think of a worse proposition, frankly."

 #### Fact Sheet:
 * Colonisation of Venus has been amongst Humanity's greatest challenges.
 Terraforming seems impossible: the solution instead has been to construct domed colonies for housing workers, maintained by a complex system of shielding and corrosion resistant coatings.